japgolly/scalajs-react/extra/ROUTER2.md

 ##### The Module

 1. Use `RouterConfigDsl[InnerPage].buildRule` to create a (composite) rule instead of a full `RouterConfig`.
 The content will be your normal routing rules up until, and excluding, the `notFound()` call.
-2. Have components that need a `RouterCtl` use a `RouterCtl[InnerPage]` as normal - this will continue to work as expected when nested.
+2. Have components that need a `RouterCtl` use a `RouterCtl[InnerPage]` as normal - this will continue to work correctly regardless of whether `InnerPage` is nested or not.

 ##### Nesting
 All of this happens in the method in which you build your `RouterConfig[OuterPage]`.

-1. Call one of the `pmap` methods (prism-map) on the `InnerPage` rule in order to bridge the inner & outer page types.
+1. Call one of the `pmap` methods ([prism](https://github.com/julien-truffaut/Monocle/blob/master/core/src/main/scala/monocle/Prism.scala)-map) on the `InnerPage` rule in order to bridge the inner & outer page types.
 2. Use `prefixPath` or `prefixPath_/` on the nested routes to mount them with a prefix.
+(Actually you can use `modPath` if a prefix isn't enough.)
 3. Append the result to your routes as per usual.

-Example
+Example:
 ```scala
 sealed trait Module
 object Module {